-- The Group has a code of ethics which includes amongst other policies, a detailed whistleblowing policy; - The Group adopts a zero-tolerance approach to bribery and corruption, and has in place a dedicated Anti Fraud, Bribery & Corruption strategy and policy; - We generally measure employee opinion annually to gauge employee satisfaction and identify areas that require improvement as we know that improved employee satisfaction drives lower employee turnover and higher engagement annually; - We are committed to providing professional development and training opportunities.
+- F&C is committed to respect all human rights.
+Our practices relevant to the workplace, marketplace and community are aligned with the United Nations Universal Declaration of Human Rights and the International Labour Organisation's core labour standards; - The Group has a code of ethics which includes amongst other policies, a detailed whistleblowing policy; - The Group adopts a zero-tolerance approach to bribery and corruption, and has in place a dedicated Anti-Fraud, Bribery & Corruption strategy and policy; - We are committed to providing professional development and training opportunities.
 All employees are required to complete 50 hours Continuing Professional Development; - We will always employ the best person for the job and ensure that we do not discriminate on the grounds of gender, race, ethnicity, religion, sexual orientation, age or physical ability; - We will encourage employee share ownership so that employees are aligned with the financial interests of shareholders and have a direct interest in the success of F&C; - Group wide health and safety policies, sponsored by an Executive Director, are available to all staff on the Company's Intranet; and - We communicate, through the Company's newsletter issued to all staff, relevant CR activity such as volunteering opportunities and environmental management initiatives.

-F&C is committed to ensuring good practices in managing its own workplace issues.
+F&C is committed to ensuring good practices in managing its own workplace.